 - Oddly enough, Viz's translations of the Naruto and Rurouni Kenshin manga use the Japanese style "family name first" format, while their English dubs of their respective anime use the reversed Western style.
 Two exceptions to this in Naruto are Rock Lee and Might Guy, who retain their Japanese name orders to also keep the puns in their names.

 - In Fushigi Yuugi, people's names in the real world are in Western order.
 The characters inside the book, however, use the Japanese order.

 - The American versions of Samurai Warriors games gives names in Western order (so, Nobunaga Oda and Yukimura Sanada).
+This, of course, disregards the convention of keeping the name order of pre-1868 Japanese historical figures intact.
 This is retained in the Warriors Orochi crossover despite the (Chinese) Dynasty Warriors characters having their surnames first.